danielbodnar/awesome-stars/README.md

 - [dissorial/doc-chatbot](https://github.com/dissorial/doc-chatbot) - Document chatbot — multiple files, topics, chat windows and chat history.
 Powered by GPT.
 - [dabit3/semantic-search-nextjs-pinecone-langchain-chatgpt](https://github.com/dabit3/semantic-search-nextjs-pinecone-langchain-chatgpt) - Embeds text files into vectors, stores them on Pinecone, and enables semantic search using GPT3 and Langchain in a Next.js UI
 - [redis-developer/ArXivChatGuru](https://github.com/redis-developer/ArXivChatGuru) - Use ArXiv ChatGuru to talk to research papers.
 This app uses LangChain, OpenAI, Streamlit, and Redis as a vector database/semantic cache.
-- [meta-llama/llama-recipes](https://github.com/meta-llama/llama-recipes) - Scripts for fine-tuning Llama2 with composable FSDP & PEFT methods to cover single/multi-node GPUs.
-Supports default & custom datasets for applications such as summarization & question answering.
-Supp
+- [meta-llama/llama-recipes](https://github.com/meta-llama/llama-recipes) - Scripts for fine-tuning Meta Llama3 with composable FSDP & PEFT methods to cover single/multi-node GPUs.
+Supports default & custom datasets for applications such as summarization and Q&A. Supporting a
 - [refuel-ai/autolabel](https://github.com/refuel-ai/autolabel) - Label, clean and enrich text datasets with LLMs.
 - [georgia-tech-db/evadb](https://github.com/georgia-tech-db/evadb) - Database system for AI-powered apps
 - [memex-life/memex](https://github.com/memex-life/memex) - Your second brain for the web browsing.
 An AI powered Chrome extension that constructs personal knowledge base for you.